khmorad/clothingRecommendationApp/README.md

    - If you are working with different images, generate the `embeddings.csv` file using our provided Colab notebook.
    - Upload the `embeddings.csv` to Google Drive and obtain the file ID.
-   - Replace the existing file ID with the new ID:
+   - In back/app.py replace the existing file ID with the new ID:

      ```python
      EMBEDDINGS_FILE_ID = '<file ID>'